denten-books/plain-text/3-projection.md

 discrete degree.
 Consequently they derive life as not from the Lord, but from nature, of which they have no other idea than that it is something mechanical [@dole_philosophy_1906].

-"The brain is no more than a kind of central telephonic exchange: its office is to allow communication or to delay it." [@bergson_matter-memory, 19]

-"Metaphor for metaphor, we would rather compare the elementary work of attention to that of the telegraph clerk who, on receipt of an important dispatch, sends it back again, word for word, in order to check its accuracy" [@berson-matter-memory, 129].

 can ground their claims in the material contexts of media production (or in cognitive phenomenology).
 Nothing in the operation of the